 Most of us worry that the amount of protein that we intake following a vegan diet is very low.
 However, unknowingly most of us eat far more protein than our body requires.
-Gorilla shares the same DNA as humans to 98.3%.
+Gorilla shares the same DNA as humans almost 98.3%.
 They are almost human from a genetic standpoint.
 Guess what?
 They are vegan.
 They get their huge structure and strong muscles from consuming plants and plant-based food.
-Even animals as big as an elephant or a giraffe or a rhinoceros or a stallion all of these are vegetarian.
+Even animals as big as elephants or a giraffe or a rhinoceros or stallions all of these are vegetarian.
 They have got their strong structures and muscles by eating plants and plant-based food.

 WHAT ARE THE BENEFITS OF A VEGAN DIET?

-Animal-based food is rich in saturated fats which are most harmful to our body.
+Animal-based food is rich in saturated fats which are most harmful to our bodies.
 These food items lead to inflammation and belly fat.
-They also make your body resistant to insulin and increases blood sugar levels.
+They also make your body resistant to insulin and increase blood sugar levels.